ZiddiaMUGEN/SwissArmyKnife/SwissArmyKnifeForMugen/Triggers/README.md

 The main benefit of experimental breakpoints is avoiding potential antivirus flags by not modifying subprocess register values, but they also have the potential to have 1-frame inaccuracies.
 They also tend to have less performance issues for values that change rapidly.

 Most trigger-related code is in this directory, but the mugenWatcher_DoWork function in MugenWindow.cs is what actually checks the values and confirms if a breakpoint has been met.
 So if you add a new comparison operator or value type, it needs to go into mugenWatcher_DoWork.
+Additionally, MugenWindow.GetTriggerValueEx is an extra helper function for handling triggers with custom logic.

 Most other changes go into TriggerDatabase.cs: